-4b This verse has been misinterpreted (especially by Pentecostals, so-called Arminians and other groups that are weak on or who do not accept the doctrine of the security of the believer)

-as teaching that a Christian can lose his salvation, but such is clearly not the case.
+4b This verse has been misinterpreted (especially by Pentecostals, so-called Arminians and other groups that are weak on or who do not accept the doctrine of the security of the believer) as teaching that a Christian can lose his salvation, but such is clearly not the case.
 The context clearly deals with our relationship to grace.
 A man who forsakes grace and goes back under the Law falls away from grace more than it does to salvation.
 The verse has nothing to do with a man's salvation but rather his relationship to Law and Grace.
 The Galatians had abandoned Grace for Law and thus had fallen from the Grace they once held to and professed.
 The Bible is very clear on the doctrine of the security of the believer in this dispensation.
 This verse deals with one's right relationship to grace in salvation and sanctification.
 It does not deal with that salvation itself.
 The verse simply relates the spiritual truth that you cannot be saved by law and grace together.
+They were fallen from grace but they were not fallen from salvation, assuming they were genuinely saved in the first place.

-4c "The aorist represents the consequences as instantaneous (J.B.
+4c "The agrist represents the consequences as instantaneous (J.B.
 Lightfoot, Commentary on Galatians, page 204)."
 Once grace is abandoned for works and legalism, the spiritual results are immediate and damaging.
 This summarizes Paul's dire warnings of the consequences of accepting the pseudo-gospel of the Judaizers:

 - 1. Christ shall profit you nothing- 5:2 - 2.
 You are a debtor to do the whole law- 5:3 - 3.
-You are fallen from grace- 5:4 - 4d In Galatians 5:3 is the warning- don't fall into debt!
+You are fallen from grace- 5:4 - In Galatians 5:3 is the warning- don't fall into debt!
 In Galatians 5:4 is the warning- don't fall from grace!